top of page

 Tired of $450 oil refills every 3 weeks, Paul switched to a heat pump — slashing costs and cutting carbon at the same time.

-Planning ahead made this gas-free transition seamless and stress-free
+Planning ahead made this gas-free transition stress-free

 Three generations in one healthy, sustainable home